wazuh/wazuh-documentation/source/installation-guide/index.rst

 Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response, and regulatory compliance.
 To learn more about the Wazuh solution, its components, architecture, and capabilities, check the :ref:`Getting started <getting_started>` section.

-The Wazuh central components include the Elasticsearch, the Wazuh server, and the Kibana.
+The Wazuh central components include the Wazuh server, Elasticsearch and Kibana.
 With this guided installation, you install each component on the same server, as an all-in-one deployment, or on different servers as a distributed deployment depending on the environment needs.
 A distributed deployment provides high availability and scalability of the product.

 Alternatively, you can check our :ref:`Wazuh quickstart <quickstart>` to learn how to install all the central components on the same host using the unattended installation script.
 With Wazuh quickstart, you install and configure the Wazuh in just a few minutes.